zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL400.md

   ![](images/400/image056.png)

-- Paste in Git URL that you captured from Developer Cloud Service.
+- Paste in the Git URL that you captured from Developer Cloud Service.
 Username should be populated automatically.
 Enter your **Password** and click **Save credentials**.
 Once completed click **OK** to start the cloning process.

     ![](images/400/image057.png)